Misc

 - NumberOfBits must be multiples of

-DDFloat,TDFloat,QDFloat- double-double/triple-double/quad-double arithemtic
+DDFloat,TDFloat,QDFloat- double-double/triple-double/quad-double arithmetic

 - wiki.org/Double-Double Arithmetic